stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 `7f3f0c0d5219f51459578305ed2bbc198588758da85d08024c79c1195d1cd611`, and the
-underlying burn chain's block header hash is `e258d248fda94c63753607f7c4494ee0fcbe92f1a76bfdac795c9d84101eb317`, then the (litte-endian) anchor hash would be `7fbeb26cae32d96dbc1329f7e59f821b2c99b0a71943e153c071906ca7205f5f`.
-In the case where Bitcoin is the burn chain, the block's header hash is the double-SHA256 of its header, in little-endian byte order (i.e. the 0's are trailing).
+underlying burn chain's block header hash is `e258d248fda94c63753607f7c4494ee0fcbe92f1a76bfdac795c9d84101eb317`, then the (little-endian) anchor hash would be `7fbeb26cae32d96dbc1329f7e59f821b2c99b0a71943e153c071906ca7205f5f`.
+In the case where Bitcoin is the burn chain, the block's header hash is the double-SHA256 of its header, in little-endian byte order (i.e., the 0's are trailing).

 When beginning to process the anchored block (and similarly, when a leader begins to produce its anchored block), the peer adds the following key/value